sausis20/Youtube-Trending-Scraper-and-EDA/README.md

 - Various articles and symbols from the Cyrillic script like | , в, -, и, were common in trending video titles.
 Excluding these symbols, the words 'Alexey', 'Arestovych' and 'Game' were the most common words in the trending video titles
 - The category that has the largest number of trending videos is 'News & Politics' with 395 videos, followed by 'Entertainment' with 388 videos.

+## License
+This project is licensed under the BSD 2-Clause License - see the LICENSE.md file for details